 A stele is the central cylinder or core of vascular tissue in higher plants and Pteridophytes.
 It consists of the xylem, phloem, pericycle, medullary rays, and pith if present.

 The term stele has been derived from a Greek word meaning rod or column.
 Van Tieghem and Douliot (1886) introduced this term and put forward the stelar theory.
 The theory suggests that the cortex and the stele are the two fundamental parts of a shoot system.
-Both these components (stele and cortex) separated by endodermis.
+Both these components (stele and cortex) are separated by endodermis.

 But now it is an established fact that most shoots are monostelic and polystelic condition rarely occurs.
-The stele of the stem remains connected with that of leaf by a vascular connection known as the leaf supply.
+The stele of the stem remains connected with that of the leaf by a vascular connection known as the leaf supply.